 Except where it isn't. ;-) Much like alcohol, some local

-school districts that in some cases have drug testing rules
+work for school districts that in some cases have drug

-in their negotiated agreement, and do not allow teachers to
+testing rules in their negotiated agreement, and do not

 * Alaska Marijuana Local Option List -